klicat/riot-stx/README.md

   <p onclick={changMsg}>Click here to change message</p>
   <script>
     export default {
-      stx: { // by declaring stx.message it auto-subscribes to any change on it anywhere in app message:'another default on mount message, could be null' },
+      stx: { // by declaring stx.message it auto-subscribes to any change on it message:'another default on mount message, could be null' },
       changMsg(){